Tubefeeder/Pipeline/README.md

     <tr>
 </table>

-# WARNING: This is still in in alpha, but should work

 # What it can do
 - Show the feed of your subscribed channels
 - Play the video with mpv when clicking the feed item